Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-validate-axialunar.md

 Running a validator on a live network is a lot of responsibility!
 You will be accountable for not only your own stake, but also the stake of your current nominators.
 If you make a mistake and get slashed, your money and your reputation will be at risk.
 However, running a validator can also be very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

 Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make you understand the factors to consider when constructing your infrastructure.
-The AXIACoin Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/axia-tech/axiasolar-secure-validator) that you can use by deploying yourself.
+The AXIA Foundation also maintains a [reference implementation for a secure validator set-up](https://github.com/axia-tech/AXIA-secure-validator) that you can use by deploying yourself.
 As you progress in your journey as a validator, you will likely want to use this repository as a _starting point_ for your own modifications and customizations.

-If you need help, please reach out on the [AXIALunar validator chat](https://riot.im/app/#/room/#AXIALunarValidatorLounge:axiasolar.builders) on Riot.
+If you need help, please reach out on the [AXIALunar validator chat](https://riot.im/app/#/room/#AXIALunarValidatorLounge:AXIA.builders) on Riot.
 The team and other validators are there to help answer questions and provide experience.

 ### How Many LUNAR Do I Need?